SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_cm_ds_qam_ch.md

   - Uncorrected OID: 1.3.6.1.2.1.10.127.1.1.4.1.10

 - **DS QAM Ch Utilization**: Direct value.
-Retrieved from the *docsIfCmtsChannelUtilizationTable* (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP
+Retrieved from the *docsIfCmtsChannelUtilizationTable* (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP.